CRIMEA: Residents "don't believe" FSB allegations against imam

 The FSB afterwards told the local media that not only FSB but police and National Guard troops were also used in the raids.

 The Russian FSB told the local media that they took Abilev to the FSB headquarters in Sevastopol, where he is being held in detention.
 The FSB is investigating him under Russian Criminal Code Article 280, Part 1.
 This punishes "public calls for extremist activity" with a maximum punishment of four years' imprisonment and a ban on specific activity for the same period.

 The following day, 16 April, FSB investigator Yuri Andreyev brought a suit to Sevastopol's Lenin District Court to have Abilev held in pre-trial detention.
-The Court ordered him held for eight weeks, until 11 June, as the investigation proceeds, a court official told Forum 18 on 24 April.
+Judge Oksana Fisyuk at the Court ordered him held for eight weeks, until 11 June, as the investigation proceeds, a court official told Forum 18 on 24 April.

 Abilev's lawyer, Lenyara Gabdrakhmanova, appealed against the pre-trial detention order.
 The appeal arrived at Sevastopol City Court on 24 April, but has not yet been assigned to a judge, the City Court told Forum 18 the same day.
 The Court official said she did not know the name of the FSB investigator who brought the pre-trial detention suit to court.